 I am a line manager/academic, how can I support my students and staff?

 Please direct staff and students who have queries about Brexit to the University’s Brexit pages

-In addition, our Communications team will be issuing regular Brexit updates in the ezine over the coming weeks.
-If students require more detailed advice, please contact the infohub or email email@example.com.
+In addition, our Communications team issues regular updates when appropriate.
+If students require more detailed advice, please contact the infohub or email firstname.lastname@example.org.
 Line managers should speak with their HR Partner.

 If you have questions about supply issues please contact email@example.com.